Multivariate subjective fiducial inference: Applications to multivariate cases

-where again $\Gamma \sim N(0,1)$.
-Under Definition~2, this equation defines the fiducial distribution for $\rho$.
-We observe that if a random value of $\Gamma$ is substituted into equation~(\ref{equ20}) then the value of $\rho$ that solves this equation will be unique and will be a random value of $\rho$ from its fiducial distribution.
+where again $\Gamma \sim \mbox{N}(0,1)$.
+Under Definition~2, this equation defines the fiducial distribution for $\rho$ given all other parameters are known.
+It can be shown that if a random value of $\Gamma$ is substituted into equation~(\ref{equ20}), then the value of $\rho$ that solves this equation will be unique.
+This value of $\rho$ will be, of course, a random value of $\rho$ from the fiducial distribution of interest.

-Figure~3 shows the results of running a Gibbs sampler on the basis of the full conditional fiducial distributions for all five parameters of a bivariate normal distribution defined by equations~(\ref{equ21}) and~(\ref{equ22}), equation~(\ref{equ19}) in terms of both $\sigma_x^2$ and $\sigma_y^2$, and equation~(\ref{equ20}).
-This figure has been constructed on the basis of one run of 100,000 cycles of this algorithm using the same criteria as were used to construct Figures~1 and~2, with the data set $(x,y)$ in question being a random sample of $n=200$ values from a bivariate normal distribution with $\mu_x=\mu_y=0$, $\sigma^2_x = \sigma^2_y = 1$ and $\rho=0.8$.
+To illustrate this example, Figure~3 shows some results from running a Gibbs sampler on the basis of the full conditional fiducial distributions of the parameters $\mu_x$, $\mu_y$, $\sigma_x^2$, $\sigma_y^2$ and $\rho$ that were defined in the equations just given, i.e.\ equations~(\ref{equ21}) and~(\ref{equ22}), equation~(\ref{equ19}) in terms of both $\sigma_x^2$ and $\sigma_y^2$, and equation~(\ref{equ20}), with a uniform random scanning order of these five parameters.
+In particular, the histograms in Figures~3(f) to~3(i) represent the distributions of the values of $\mu_x$, $\mu_y$, $\sigma_x$, $\sigma_y$ and $\rho$, respectively, over a single run of five million samples of these parameters generated by the Gibbs sampler after allowing for its burn-in phase by discarding a preceding run of five thousand samples.
+The data set $\mathtt{z}$ was a random sample of $n=200$ values drawn from a bivariate normal distribution with $\mu_x=\mu_y=0$, $\sigma^2_x = \sigma^2_y = 1$ and $\rho=0.8$.
+Also, Figures~3(a) to~3(e) show the progression of the sampler over the first five thousand samples/cycles of its main sampling run in terms of each of the model parameters.

-Running the Gibbs sampler from various starting points provided no evidence to suggest that the sampler was failing to converge or was getting trapped in just one mode of a proper or improper multimodal distribution.
-Hence, it would seem reasonable to draw similar conclusions to that which were made in Sections~\ref{sec4} and~\ref{sec6}, and thereby assume that the full conditional fiducial distributions for the five parameters concerned determine a joint fiducial distribution for these parameters.